CodeGabe23/custom-shell/README.md

 Made by Code Gabe and Huz4y1.

-Features of the Shell to be implemented so far:
+Features of the Shell to be implemented:

     List all the files in the current folder